r3sult/odan.github.io/_posts/2019-09-21-slim4-compiling-assets-with-webpack.md

 ### Loading SweetAlert2 with Webpack

-[SweetAlert2]https://sweetalert2.github.io/) is a A beautiful, responsive, customizable and accessible replacement for JavaScript's popup boxes.
+[SweetAlert2](https://sweetalert2.github.io/) is a beautiful, responsive, customizable and accessible replacement for JavaScript's popup boxes.

-To install Fontawesome, run:
+To install SweetAlert2, run:

 ```
 npm install sweetalert2
 ```

-Import sweetalert2 and bind `Swal` to the global scope:
+Import the sweetalert2 module and bind `Swal` to the global scope:

 ```js
 window.Swal = require('sweetalert2');